 We included the items on our gear list that receive the most questions from our guests.
 (If we missed something that generates any confusion, please let us know and we’ll add it to the list.)

 POLAR FLEECE VEST

 Great for layering around camp or while on the water, some fishermen prefer a vest over a jacket since there are no sleeves to get wet when you are landing or handling fish.
 Windstopper vests can add an extra element of warmth.

 - Suggestions: Patagonia Synchilla Vest (we have some logo vests for sale)

 - Other brands: Simms, The North Face, Mountain Hardware, Marmot

 Great if you’re cold natured, or fishing in Alaska mid to late June or late August through September.
 Wet sleeve cuffs are a drawback when handling fish in water.
 Windstopper pullovers can add an extra element of warmth.

-- Suggestions: Simms ADL Jacket, Patagonia R2 Jacket, Patagonia R3 Hi-Loft Jacket
+- Suggestions: Simms Fleece Hoody or Jacket, Patagonia R2 Jacket, Patagonia R3 Hi-Loft Jacket

 - Other brands: The North Face, Mountain Hardware, Marmot